leandroacostag/de_challenge_1/README.md

 ## Run on Docker

-1. Open a terminal and navigate to the project directory: `/home/ubuntu/de_challenge/`
+1. Open a terminal and navigate to the project directory: `/home/ubuntu/de_challenge_1/`

 2. Build the Docker image by running the following command:

    ```
-   docker build -t de_challenge .
+   docker build -t de_challenge_1 .
    ```

 3. Run the Docker container by executing the following command:

    ```
-    docker run --env-file /home/ubuntu/de_challenge/.env -v /home/ubuntu/de_challenge/data:/data de_challenge
+    docker run --env-file /home/ubuntu/de_challenge_1/.env -v /home/ubuntu/de_challenge_1/data:/data de_challenge_1
    ```

-   Replace `/home/ubuntu/de_challenge/data` with the path to the data directory on your local machine.
+   Replace `/home/ubuntu/de_challenge_1/data` with the path to the data directory on your local machine.

 ## Partitioning of the data

-For partitioning the data in the `de_challenge` we use the following directory structure:
+For partitioning the data in the `de_challenge_1` we use the following directory structure:

 ```
 /book=book_name/year=year/month=month/day=day/hour=hour/minute=minute/order_book.csv